 LOCAL RULE CV-34 Production of Documents and Things

-(1) Where a party’s physical or mental condition is at issue in the case, that party shall provide to the opposing party’s counsel either the party’s medical records or a signed authorization so that records of health care providers which are relevant to injuries and damages claimed may be obtained.
-If additional records are desired, the requesting party will have to show the need for them.
+(a) Where a party’s physical or mental condition is at issue, that party shall provide to the opposing counsel either the party’s medical records or a signed authorization so that records of health care providers which are relevant to injuries and damages claimed may be obtained.
+If additional records are desired, the requesting party must show the need for them.

-(2) Where lost earnings, lost earning capacity, or back pay is at issue in the case, the party making such claims shall furnish signed authorizations to the opposing party’s counsel so that wage and earning records of past and present employers, and the Social Security Administration records, may be obtained.
+(b) Where lost earnings, lost earning capacity, or back pay is at issue, the party making such claims shall furnish signed authorizations to the opposing party’s counsel so that wage and earning records of past and present employers and the Social Security Administration records may be obtained.